Jose Mourinho accepts guilty plea for tax fraud in Spain

 Sentences for two years or less for first-time offenders can be suspended in Spain.

-The former Real Madrid coach still has to pay nearly €2 million (£1.7 million) to tax authorities as part of the deal.– AP/Reuters
+The former Real Madrid coach still has to pay nearly €2 million to tax authorities as part of the deal.